Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ​
 ### **Color Scheme:**
 ​
-I took inspiration for the colour palate from Mars itself and built out from that core color
+I took inspiration for the colour palate from Mars itself and built out from that core icon iscolor

 Mars Orange
 Space Black